brooklynrail/brooklynrail-platform/content/events/2021/04/into-the-stratosphere-with-dr-bishop-and-friends-episode-ii.md

 ---
 title: "Into the Stratosphere with Dr. Bishop and Friends: Radical Healing"
-deck: "Featuring Damaris Dunn, Tené Howard, Carmelyn Malalis, and Dr. Yolanda Sealey-Ruiz "
+deck: "Featuring Damaris Dunn, Tené Howard, Carmelyn P. Malalis, and Dr. Yolanda Sealey-Ruiz "
 summary: Join Dr. Elizabeth Bishop and friends for Episode 2 in this series that brings together various educators and activists into the rhizomatic orbit of